pilars-protocols/pilars/src/index.md

 <dt id="2.4">2.4<dd >Store checksum-metadata in a documented standard format alongside data files to help ensure data integrity.

-<dt id="2.5">2.5<dd >Represent Repository Collectionsm such as archival series or other organising entities, as Storage Objects; either self-contained with their member data within the Storage Object, or as metadata-only Storage Objects referencing or referenced by other Storage Objects.
+<dt id="2.5">2.5<dd >Represent [Repository Collections], such as archival series or other organizing entities, as Storage Objects; either self-contained with their member data within the Storage Object, or as metadata-only Storage Objects referencing or referenced by other Storage Objects.
 </dl>

 <dt id="3">3<dd >Governance is in place for each [Archival Repository].